New New New New

 as soon as the doors open again.

 Born in Freiburg, Germany, in 1968 my life used to be filled out with sports from morning till dawn for about 25 years.
 In my 30s I studied Sports Science, Philosophy and Anthropology and worked as a Group and Personal Fitness Trainer.
-Right now I’m a trainee for the Alexander Technique in Frank-furt, Germany, in my fourth year.
+Until March 2020 I was a trainee for the Alexander Technique in Frank-furt, Germany.

 During school time art had always played an important role.
 In 1984 I spent a whole year as an exchange student in Burling-ton, Iowa, USA, and attended art class and handicrafts as a major subject.
 I also took part in an art competition with a chalk painting and a pencil drawing and came first and third place.